freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-modern-javascript-methods-by-building-sports-team-cards/63e94dae6dcedbad73f2f6ee.md

 # --description--

 The `arr` contains a series of objects that each contain a `name`, `position`, `number`, `isCaptain` and `nickname` property.
-In order to access each of those properties inside our callback function, you will need to use object destructuring.
+In order to access each of those properties inside the callback function, you will need to use object destructuring.

 Here is an example.